Tom Watson opens up fresh Labour divisions over Brexit

 “Only Boris Johnson and the Conservatives will deliver Brexit by October 31, no ifs or buts, so we can move on and focus on the issues that matter to people – investing in the NHS, reducing violent crime and cutting the cost of living.”

-Meanwhile, shadow Brexit secretary Sir Keir Starmer will insist that Labour will not be silenced in its bid to prevent a no-deal Brexit by Boris Johnson’s decision to suspend Parliament for five weeks.
+Meanwhile, Sir Keir used a speech to the TUC in Brighton to insist that Labour would not be silenced in its bid to prevent a no-deal Brexit by the Prime Minister’s decision to suspend Parliament for five weeks.

 Most Read